Talha-Ijaz-Qureshi/Talha-Ijaz-Qureshi/README.md

 ## Hi there.

-I'm tal and I'm stubbornly pedantic and persistent to my aspirations.
-I am an instigator, driven by ambitious goals to leave rippling tides travelling far my beyond radii.
-My aspects of engrossment and focuses are several and rather wild, from well-being to war, mechanical engineering of computers to warfare and from coding to cyberwarfare.
+ Hi there, I'm Talha, a tenacious visionary driven by an insatiable thirst for perfectionism and pedantic exploration.
+I transcend orthodox conventions, chiseling my unique forte.
+I'm stubbornly pedantic and persistently dedicated to my aspirations.
+As an instigator, I'm driven by ambitious goals to create rippling tides that travel beyond my radii.

 [My personal playground](https://talha-ijaz-qureshi.github.io/personalsite/)